apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 >
 > -- Hetherington, V. (September 23). *[The Dashboard Demystified: What is a Dashboard?](http://www.dashboardinsight.com/articles/digital-dashboards/fundamentals/the-dashboard-demystified.aspx)* Retrieved June 02, 2009

+The APInf Dashboard Design Working Group came up with the following concepts we believe define the concept of a Dashboard:

+- one view
+  - at-a-glance understanding with no/minimal scrolling
+- show the big picture
+  - overview
+- synthesis
+- allow user to get to deeper levels (of data/understanding)
+- enhance contextual awareness
+- show things that need immediate attention
+  - suggest appropriate action

 *Related resources:*
 - [What is a Dashboard?](http://www.dashboardinsight.com/articles/digital-dashboards/fundamentals/what-is-a-dashboard.aspx)